 The Spiritualist is a great place to start an Aberdeen night out, I would advise reserving a table but you can always wait at the bar if that is no issue to you!

-Orchid Aberdeen is primarily a cocktail bar but they also specialise in mixed drinks which are served in really nice glassware along with decorative garnish.
+Orchid Bar Aberdeen is primarily a cocktail bar, but they also specialise in mixed drinks served in really nice glassware and decorative garnish.

 I would consider drinks at Orchid as the picturesque cocktail bar, with a nice relaxed atmosphere.